Skip to main content

 TLDR

 Kansas has approximately 800 NAICS 624410 childcare establishments, regulated by the Kansas Department for Children and Families under K.A.R.
 28-4-113 through 28-4-573.
-Kansas has the strictest infant ratio in the region at 1:3 — meaning software that miscounts infant attendance by even one child can create a ratio violation, making real-time ratio tracking a non-negotiable compliance tool.
+The 1:3 infant ratio makes real-time classroom tracking more important here than in many neighboring states.

 Kansas has approximately 800 licensed childcare establishments as of 2024, concentrated in Wichita, the Kansas City metro, Topeka, and Lawrence.
 The Kansas Department for Children and Families licenses childcare centers under K.A.R.
-28-4-113 through 28-4-573 — a regulatory framework covering staffing ratios, physical environment, staff qualifications, and recordkeeping.
+28-4-113 through 28-4-573.

 Staff-to-child ratios and what they mean for software